 The Nominating & Governance Committee currently consists of Ms. Jenkins and Messrs.
-Fuller (Chairman), Marino and Stahl, each of whom, other than Mr. Stahl, served on the Committee for the entirety of 2010.
-Mr. Stahl joined the Committee upon joining the Board in May 2010.
-See the discussion of the Stockholders Agreement with certain Apax affiliates on page 7.
-The Board of Directors has adopted a written charter for the Committee, which is available without charge on our website, www.pvh.com.
-The charter provides for the Committee to be composed of three or more directors, all of whom must meet the independence requirement under the rules of the New York Stock Exchange.
+Fuller (Chairman) and Marino, each of whom served on the Committee for the entirety of 2011.
+Mr. Christian Stahl, a former director, served as a member of the Committee until resigning from the Board in December 2011.
+The Nominating & Governance Committee's charter provides for the Committee to be composed of three or more directors, all of whom must meet the independence requirement under the rules of the New York Stock Exchange.
 The Board has determined that all current members satisfy such requirement.